 Russians are of course genuinely upset over the fact that their flag is not hoisted at the Olympic Games.

-NJC REPORT.
+NJC REPORT (ENGLISH AND RUSSIAN).
 The decision by the International Olympic Committee to ban Russia from participation in the Olympic Games and Paralympics in 2016 and 2018 is generally described in Russian media as an ”international conspiracy” or a ”trumped-up story to punish Russia”.

 Very few Russian media outlets make independent investigations or quote international experts, who support the IOC decision.

 Some independent media offer detailed background stories about how and why the IOC has taken this drastic step, but there is no commentary in support of the decision or articles demanding that Russian officials deserve punishment or blame.

 In short – when it comes to doping and world sports, Russia is a country solidly in denial.

 ”Truth vs Truth” is a report commissioned by the Nordic Journalist Centre and financed through Nordic Council of Ministers’ project ”Nordic – Northwest Russian Journalist Cooperation 2016-17” that analyses how Russian language media in Northwest Russia and the Nordic countries reported on the doping affair as it unfolded during the Rio Olympics and Paralympics in 2016.